Cycle space: Algebra

-(the graph consisting of the edges that belong to exactly one of the two given graphs) is again Eulerian.
+(the graph consisting of the edges that belong to exactly one of the two given graphs and the vertices of both) is again Eulerian.
 This follows from the fact that the symmetric difference of two sets with an even number of elements is also even.
 Applying this fact separately to the neighbourhoods of each vertex shows that the symmetric difference operator preserves the property of being Eulerian.

 A family of sets closed under the symmetric difference operation can be described algebraically as a vector space over the two-element finite field $\Z_2$.
 This field has two elements, 0 and 1, and its addition and multiplication operations can be described as the familiar addition and multiplication of integers, taken modulo 2.
 A vector space consists of a set of elements together with an addition and scalar multiplication operation satisfying certain properties generalizing the properties of the familiar real vector spaces.
-For the cycle space, the elements of the vector space are the Eulerian subgraphs, the addition operation is symmetric differencing, multiplication by the scalar 1 is the identity operation, and multiplication by the scalar 0 takes every element to the empty graph, which forms the additive identity element for the cycle space.
+For the cycle space, the elements of the vector space are the Eulerian spanning subgraphs (or their edge sets), the addition operation is symmetric differencing, multiplication by the scalar 1 is the multiplicative identity operation, and multiplication by the scalar 0 takes every element to the edgeless graph (or the empty edge set), which forms the additive identity element for the cycle space.

 The edge space is also a vector space over $\Z_2$ with the symmetric difference as addition.
 As vector spaces, the cycle space and the cut space of the graph (the family of edge sets that span the cuts of the graph) are the orthogonal complements of each other within the edge space.
 This means that a set $S$ of edges in a graph forms a cut if and only if every Eulerian subgraph has an even number of edges in common with $S$, and $S$ forms an Eulerian subgraph if and only if every cut has an even number of edges in common with $S$.
 Although these two spaces are orthogonal complements, some graphs have nonempty subgraphs that belong to both of them.
 Such a subgraph (an Eulerian cut) exists as part of a graph $G$ if and only if $G$ has an even number of spanning forests.